• Facebook

 This sausage egg casserole is loaded with plenty of hearty sausage, potato tots and cheese, all baked together to golden brown perfection.
 Add a topping of fresh avocado and tomato, then slice and enjoy.

-When I’m serving a crowd for breakfast, I offer up some classic recipes such as cream cheese danish, baked oatmeal, and this simple yet satisfying egg and sausage casserole.
+When I’m serving a crowd in the morning, I offer up some classic breakfast recipes such as cream cheese danish, baked oatmeal cups, red velvet waffles and this simple yet satisfying egg and sausage casserole.

 A slice of sausage egg casserole with a garnish of fresh tomatoes.

-When I’m entertaining, I often turn to casseroles.
+When I’m entertaining, I often turn to casserole recipes.
 They feed a lot of people, are simple to make, and no one can resist all that cheese!
 This sausage egg casserole is my go-to recipe for breakfast and brunch occasions.
-It always gets rave reviews from family and friends!
+It always gets rave reviews from family and friends, and it’s perfect for Christmas morning.

-First, cook up some sausage in a skillet taking care to break up the sausage into small pieces as it cooks.
-Place your frozen potato tots in the bottom of a baking pan in a single layer.
+First, cook up some sausage in a large skillet.
+Make sure to break up the sausage into small pieces as it cooks.
+Place your frozen potato tots in the bottom of a baking dish in a single layer.
 Whisk together eggs, milk, shredded cheese, and a little salt and pepper in a bowl.
 Add the cooked sausage to that egg mixture and you can pour everything over the potato tots.
 Sprinkle a little cheese on top and bake the casserole until golden brown.

 While the casserole bakes, put some chopped tomatoes, avocado and parsley in a bowl for the topping.
 When the casserole is done, take it out and spoon the tomato topping over the casserole, then serve and enjoy!